Zalk0/DeezerRPC/README.md

 * **PREVIOUS**: Go to the previous song.

-# Showcase
+## Showcase

 ![Illustration of the application](./assets/readme/discord_status.png)

-# Acknowledgments
+## Acknowledgments

-Thanks to Braasileiro for doing this app, I'm just trying to fix the last features he added and make it work with the new Deezer interface.
+Thanks to Braasileiro for doing this app.